Skip to Main Content

 • Older pets that are unable to be medicated due to decreased organ function

-Is Veterinary Laser Therapy Harmful?
+Is Veterinary Laser Therapy for Animals Harmful?

 The only possible concern for this procedure is the laser beam coming into contact with the eyes of the pet or even humans in the room, as it can cause permanent damage to the retinas of humans and animals.
 Everyone in the room, including your pet, will wear protective goggles to prevent this from happening.

-Before starting the treatment, we will conduct a comprehensive physical examination and any essential X-rays to assess whether cold laser therapy is a suitable treatment option for your pet.
+Before starting the treatment, we will conduct a comprehensive physical examination and any essential X-rays needed to assess whether cold laser therapy is a suitable treatment option for your pet.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

-Are you wondering if your cat or dog could benefit from cold laser therapy?
+Are you wondering if your cat or dog could benefit from veterinary cold laser therapy?
 Contact our Louisa vets to schedule a consultation for your pet.

 New Patients Welcome